Credit Cards Travel Credit Cards

 Many travel rewards card issuers offer the option to transfer your miles or points to a variety of travel partners in the airline and hotel industries.
 This allows you to potentially gain more value from your rewards than you would be able to otherwise.

-Transferring credit card points or miles to travel partners won’t always present the best deal for your rewards.
-Make sure you do the math beforehand — comparing the points it takes to book a flight or hotel stay compared to the dollar value — to see whether a transfer is a good deal.
-You can’t transfer points back to your credit card after, so it’s always best to check the number first.
+Transferring credit card points or miles to travel partners won't always give you the most bang for your buck.
+Make sure you do the math beforehand, comparing the points required to book a flight or hotel with the dollar value, to see if it makes sense to transfer.
+You can't transfer points back to your credit card.

 Types of travel credit cards